ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 run app.activity.start --component com.someapp.dev com.someapp.dev.SomeActivity --action android.intent.action.SOME_ACTION --data-uri somescheme://somehost --extra integer somekey somevalue --extra string somekey somevalue
 ```

-__Drozer cannot pass arrays, lists, objects, etc. to an intent due to the console line interface (CLI) limitations, but the same can be done if you build your own APK.__

-__You will need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the intent to exploit it.__

 Use `--help` to see more options.

-Read more about intents and intent filters [here](developer.android.com/guide/components/intents-filters).
+__In Drozer, you cannot pass arrays, lists, objects, etc., to an intent due to the console line interface (CLI) limitations, but the same can be done if you build your own "malicious" app.__

 ### Content Providers

+You need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the content provider to exploit it.

+Read more about content providers [here](https://developer.android.com/guide/topics/providers/content-providers).

 List exported and unexported content providers: